Curtis Gillespie

-Curtis Gillespie (born 1960) is a Canadian writer from Edmonton, Alberta, most noted as the winner of the Danuta Gleed Literary Award in 1998 for his short story collection The Progress of an Object in Motion.
+Curtis Gillespie is a Canadian writer from Edmonton, Alberta, and is most noted as the winner of seven National Magazine Awards for his writing on politics, culture, family and sport.
+He is also the winner of many provincial, regional and national awards for his magazine writing and book-length fiction and non-fiction.

 Born and raised in Alberta, Gillespie went to Scotland to study history at the University of St. Andrews before returning to Canada.
-He has been a freelance writer for various publications, including Alberta Views, Saturday Night and the Edmonton Journal, founded the magazine Eighteen Bridges, and has been an educator and writer in residence at the University of Alberta and Grant MacEwan University.
-He has won several National Magazine Awards for his magazine writing.
+He has published in many outlets, including The New York Times, the Paris Review, The Walrus, Western Living, Toronto Life, Alberta Views and Saturday Night, among many others.

 The Progress of an Object in Motion was published by Coteau Books in 1997.
-In addition to the Danuta Gleed award, the book also won the Henry Kreisel Award for best first book from the Alberta Literary Awards, and was a nominee for the Howard O'Hagan Award for short stories.
+It won the Danuta Gleed award, as well as the Henry Kreisel Award for best first book from the Alberta Literary Awards, and was a nominee for the Howard O'Hagan Award for short stories.

 He followed in 2000 with Someone Like That: Life Stories, a collection of non-fiction profiles of people with developmental disabilities whom he had met in his past work as a case worker with Alberta's Catholic Social Services.
-The following year he and his family returned to Scotland for a year, following which he published the 2002 memoir Playing Through: A Year of Life and Links Along the Scottish Coast, which he described as "the golf version of A Year in Provence".
+The following year he and his family returned to Scotland for a year, following which he published the 2002 memoir Playing Through: A Year of Life and Links Along the Scottish Coast, which was described as "the golf version of A Year in Provence."

 In 2007 he published the novel Crown Shyness, about a political journalist's interactions with a far-right politician.
 The novel was a nominee for the ReLit Awards in 2008.
 He published Almost There: The Family Vacation, Then and Now in 2012.

-He has also been an editor of various anthologies of non-fiction writing, including Perceptions of Promise: Biotechnology, Society and Art (2011, with Sean Caulfield and Timothy Caulfield), Imagining Ancient Women (2012, with Annabel Lyon) and Ten Canadian Writers in Context (2016, with Marie J. Carrière and Jason Purcell).
+In 2010, he co-founded (with Lynn Coady) the award-winning magazine Eighteen Bridges, which he also edited.
+He has also been an educator and writer in residence at the University of Alberta, the Banff Centre and Grant MacEwan University.